1

 Objection: “Government promises to pay are unenforceable fantasy.”

 Response: This doesn’t rely on courts.
 The system funds campaigns against leaders who break promises to their citizens.
-Enforcement is direct political and financial consequences for individual leaders who defy their mandate.
+Enforcement relies on direct political and financial consequences for individual leaders who defy their mandate.

 “You Can’t Verify 280M People”